Anuj-er/Ecoloop/README.md

 ---

 ### 🌍 **Join the Movement**
-Every transaction on EcoLoop AI contributes to a more sustainable future.
+Every transaction on Ecoloop contributes to a more sustainable future.
 Start your eco-journey today!

 **📹 Live Demo**: [Watch on YouTube](https://youtu.be/zQkFUziNMN0?si=__2dLU80eUUcKG0D)
 **📚 Documentation**: [Wiki](https://github.com/AkankshaMishra2/Ecoloop/wiki)